History of United States in Timeline

 In 2020–2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.

-2021: Broadcast Radio and Podcasts
+2021: Broadcast radio and podcasts in 2021

-2021: Launch of the James Webb Space Telescope
+2021: Launch of James Webb Space Telescope

-In 2021, the James Webb Space Telescope was launched.
+In 2021, the James Webb space telescope was launched.

 2021: U.S. Manufacturing Sector

-2021: Land Use in the United States
+2021: United States Land Use

 In 2021, the United States had 8% of global permanent meadows and pastures and 10% of cropland.